 Pakistan is helping create jobs for those who have lost their income due to COVID-19, while also tackling climate change.
 This has been accomplished through Pakistan’s innovative 10 Billion Tree’s Tsunami Programme.

 The program focuses on forest restoration, which is planned to help reduce the amount of carbon dioxide in the atmosphere.
 Through the implementation of the program, Pakistan has been able to provide tree-planting jobs to those affected by the pandemic.

 With the closure of Pakistani cities, it has been reported that many are struggling to earn a daily income.
 Moreover, Pakistan is predicting to see 19 million layoffs caused by the shutdowns.
 However, with the help of the program, as many as 63,600 jobs will be created, paying a daily wage of 500 to 800 rupees.

 Most of the jobs will be in rural areas and filled by young people returning to their hometowns from shut-down cities.
 The workers are said to be practicing social distancing, and safety precautions have been put in place through the mandatory wearing of facemasks to ensure the safety of the workers.

 Do you think other countries should follow suit and create jobs while also taking a lead on the fight against climate change?

-To know more about this amazing movement head to the link below.
+To read more about the program, head to the link below.

-To read more on this story, and watch the graduation ceremony in action, click on the link below.
+To learn more about the role of women in Afghanistan, click the link below.